DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-08-04-variations-for-members-of-the-public.md

 Do not ask if they worked in the same organisation as the user, just ask which school they were in.

-Continue to ask if they are teaching elsewhere if the person has left the job
+Continue to ask if they are teaching elsewhere if the person has left the job.

 ### Contact details